 Step by Step Guide to Marinate Chicken

-Our guide contains all the details that you need to marinate chicken, so pay attention.
+Our guide contains all the details that you need to know to marinate chicken, so pay attention.

 Why Do We Marinate Chicken?

-A marinade mixes that you put on your meat to make it tender and tasty.
+A marinade is a mixture that you put on your meat to make it tender and tasty.
 It is a sauce or liquid that can be used to tenderize meat, add flavor and moisture.
-The best part about marination?
-You don’t have to spend hours over your stovetop!
-The marination process falls into three categories: acidic enzymatic and using dairy products.
+The best part about marination is, you don’t have to spend hours over your stovetop!
+The marination process falls into three categories: acidic, enzymatic and using dairy products.